christianseance/the-trueing-machine/README.md

 Either way I can't think of any other solution than these two - nothing or something unknown - and both result in an unsolved mystery at the foundation of it all.
 But stopping by the conditions above, seems fair to me.

-The next thought we entertain quickly is that a creative liar, as evident through most AI Bots that fill in gaps by making things up, talk a lot more while the unknown Truth is to remain silent if you are too unsure.
-You see where, I'm going?
+The next thought we entertain quickly is that a notorious liar, as evident through most AI Bots so far, fills in gaps by making things up - while the unknown Truth is to remain silent if you are too unsure.
+You see where I'm going with this, maybe Mr Musk gets it now..?
 Connect the dots and let's go!
 Where are you AI devs, who want to make a real impact and push our world in a more fair and honest direction..?